BjoKaSH/maczfs-archive/support/ReadMe-test-system.txt

    (uses run_cmd)
    Run then given command and log the command and any output generated on stderr and stdout to ${tests_logdir}/test_${curtest}.X where X is "cmd", "out" or "err", respectively.
-If "it subtest" is given, then logs are written to ${tests_logdir}/test_${curtest}.${subtest}.X instead.
+If "-t subtest" is given, then logs are written to ${tests_logdir}/test_${curtest}.${subtest}.X instead.
+   If "-t subtest" is not given, or if "subtest" is 1, then the value of
+   ${curtest} is increment before constructing the log file names.
+The subtest number is one-based, i.e. the value 0 is not allowed.

  - run_ret  expected_retval [ -t subtest ] message command [ args ]
    (uses run_cmd or run_cmd_log (depending on message and subtest being